Vidhika-Bajaj/Avax_P2/README.md

 ## Contract Functionality

-BankATM Smart Contract
+Smart Contract for Bajaj BankATM:
-This repository contains a Solidity smart contract called BankATM which provides basic banking functionalities like deposit, withdraw, and getting the account balance.
-The contract also includes a frontend implementation to interact with the contract on the Ethereum blockchain.
+A solidity smart contract called BankATM that provides basic banking services including deposits, withdrawals, and account balance retrieval is included in this repository.
+The contract also contains a frontend interface for communicating with the contract on the Ethereum network.

-Smart Contract Details
+Details about Smart Contract
-The BankATM contract has the following functions:
+The Bajaj BankATM contract has the following functions:

-1. deposit(uint256 _amount): Allows the owner to deposit Ether into the account.
-2. withdraw(uint256 _withdrawAmount): Allows the owner to withdraw Ether from the account.
-3. getBalance(): Returns the current account balance.
-4. getOwner(): Returns the address of the account owner.
+1. depositBalance(): This function allows users to deposit funds into the contract.
+The amount must be greater than 0, and the sender must be the owner of the contract.
+2. withdrawBalance(): This function allows users to withdraw funds from the contract.
+The amount must be greater than 0, and the sender must have enough funds in their balance.
+3. burnBalance(): This function allows the owner of the contract to burn funds.
+The amount must be greater than 0, and the sender must be the owner of the contract.
+4. showBalance(): This function allows users to view their balance in the contract.
+5. getContractBalance(): This function allows the owner of the contract to view the balance of the contract.

+The contract also has a few modifiers:
+1. onlyOwner(): This modifier ensures that only the owner of the contract can call the function.

+The contract uses a mapping to store the balance of each user.
+The mapping is indexed by the address of the user.

+The contract also emits events to track the following activities:
+1. Balance deposited
+2. Balance withdrawn
+3. Balance burned

 ## DEPLOYMENT
-Create a hardhat project and write the contract in it and then run your blockchain connect and deoloy it with goerli testnet now write the code for frontend and connect backend with frontend with help of the artifacts abi Now run the fronted and check all the functionality

-Note: Every DEPLOYMENT you have a new contract address change it in the contract adress column in fronted
+Then, write the code for the front end and use the artefacts abi to connect the back end with the front end.
+Create a hardhat project, add a contract to it, run your blockchain through the Goerli Testnet, and finally, write the code for the back end.
+Run the fronted right away to check every capability.
+Additionally, amend the contract address field up front if your address changes during a DEPLOYMENT.
-## Install
+## Hardhat Installing
-hardhat installation

 1. npm install --save-dev hardhat